 - What one thing should all households be doing to conserve energy?

 - Does pop culture have value?

-- Should parents monitor their children’s Internet usage?
+- Should parents monitor their children’s Internet and/or social media usage?

 - When it comes to government monitoring, which is more important—individual privacy or national security?

 - How does the location someone grows up in affect who they become?